A Clinical Focus in Addiction & Mental Health

 - Adoption Placement Specialist

-The MSW is currently in Pre-Candidacy for Accreditation by the Council on Social Work Education’s Commission on Accreditation.
+The Master of Social Work program at Alvernia University has achieved Candidacy for Accreditation by the Council on Social Work Education's Commission on Accreditation.